Find A Speaker or Advisor

 Savvy Business Strategy: A Case for Corporate Activism

-What would Marx and Engels write today?
-This was the question Rupert Younger, together with his co-author Professor Frank Partnoy (UC Berkeley), set out to answer in the summer of 2017, 170 years after the publication of arguably the most famous manuscript of the 19th century: The Communist Manifesto.
+“What would Marx and Engels write today?”
+This was the question Rupert Younger, together with his co-author UC Berkeley professor Frank Partnoy, set out to answer 170 years after the publication of arguably the most famous manuscript of the 19th century: “The Communist Manifesto.”
 What resulted was “The Activist Manifesto,” a reflection on the phenomenon of inequality in today’s society.
-Younger uses The Activist Manifesto as an entry point into a powerful and provocative discussion around the underlying forces of populism and social division that characterize today’s Western developed economies and societies.
-He draws insights that explain the rise of Trump, Brexit and other contemporary fracture points.
-He also outlines the actions that modern organizations and their leaders can take to embrace what has become a pervasive and growing global movement —corporate activism — and why this is not only the right thing to do but also a savvy commercial strategy.
+Younger uses “The Activist Manifesto” as an entry point into a powerful and provocative discussion around the underlying forces of populism and social division that characterize today’s Western economies and societies.
+Drawing on insights that explain the rise of Trump, Brexit and other contemporary fracture points, he outlines the actions that modern organizations and their leaders can take to embrace the growing global movement of corporate activism.
+Audiences learn why such initiatives are not only the right thing to do, but also a savvy commercial strategy.

-Trust: The New Currency in the Digital Era
+Trust: The Digital Era's New Currency

 Companies in Crisis: The Analytical Power of Capability vs. Character